-While novel biologic therapies use biological mechanisms such as blockage of specific kinases (e.g bcr-abl), current imaging methods to evaluate molecular endpoints of therapies with CT or MRI rely mainly on the administration of nonspecific contrast agents.
-Imaging agents capable of revealing the biological functions of their targets would significantly improve our ability to diagnose disease and monitor novel therapies.
+While novel biologic therapies use biological mechanisms such as blockage of specific kinases, current imaging methods to evaluate molecular endpoints of therapies with CT or MRI rely still on the administration of nonspecific contrast agents.
+Imaging agents capable of revealing the biological functions of their targets will significantly improve our ability to diagnose disease and monitor novel therapies.
 Such activatable or “smart” imaging agents are transformed to their active, signal-producing state only upon interacting with their target.
+This work has just been published in Nature Medicine.

 This considerably reduces nonspecific background signal and represents a higher level of probe sophistication compared to targeted agents alone, which indicate the presence of their target but do not deliver any information about the biologic activity.
 Multimodality imaging allows us to utilize the same imaging agent with different imaging modalities, which increases the versatility of such agents.